jcollard/ChessAppDevlog/README.md

 An important thing to note here is that `SubLogic` is not defined in `IPiece` and is a `protected` method which allows it to be used by subclasses.

-### Refactoring SubLogic for each Piece
+## Refactoring SubLogic for each Piece

 Looking at each pieces sub logic was a challenge for me.
-I had to really think hard and try to reason through what all of the branching logic was doing.
-It was a lot but I did my best to simplify the logic to use as few if statements as possible.
-Here was my process for each piece:
+I had to really think hard and try to reason through what each branch of logic was doing.
+It was quite painful and I felt it best to simplify the logic in each subclass.
+Below is how I refactored each piece:

-#### King
+### King

 The King can move into any adjacent space both orthogonally and diagonally.
 In the original program **u/RayanWIP** did not allow for castling and did not